-The tuition charged a student will be the rate which is current for the program in which the student is enrolled, regardless of the course in which the student enrolls.
+The tuition charged to students will be the rate which is current for the program in which the student is enrolled, regardless of the course in which the student enrolls.
 The University reserves the right to make changes to all published rates of tuition and fees at any time without prior written notice.

-Students enrolled in a semester based program must make financial arrangements no later than two weeks prior to the start of the semester.
+Students enrolled in a semester based program must make financial arrangements no later than one month prior to the start of the semester.
 Students enrolled in a term based program must make financial arrangements no later than one week prior to the start of the term.
 Students who do not make financial arrangements by these deadlines will be assessed a fee of \$100.
-Students who have not made financial arrangements after 30 days from one to two weeks prior to the term/semester will be assessed an additional \$200.
+Students who have not made financial arrangements after 30 days from one week to one month prior to the term/semester will be assessed an additional \$200.
 New students living on campus must complete their financial arrangements no later than 30 days prior to the start of the term/semester.
-Continuing students living on campus must complete their financial arrangements no later than June 25.
-Students living on campus who fail to make arrangements prior to the deadlines listed above will lose their confirmed space and moved to a "pending" list.
-Financial arrangements include payment in full or enrollment in a payment plan.
-No student is allowed to register for a semester/term if there is an overdue debt from a previous semester or term.
-The University of La Verne offers the payment options listed below.
+Continuing students living on campus must complete their financial arrangements no later than June 26th.
+Financial arrangements include, but are not limted to: payment in full, tuition assistance or V.A. benefits, etc. A student may be prevented from registering for a semester/term if there is an overdue debt from a previous semester or term.

+The University of La Verne offers the payment options listed below: